martinhovorka/rustos/README.md

 | `ethernet` | AXI Ethernet Lite for basic networking                                      |
 | `wdt`      | AXI Timebase Watchdog Timer                                                 |

-### Host-Based Testing
+### Host-Based Testing (Planned)

-The kernel and HAL are designed for dual-target testing.
-The full test suite can be run on a host machine (`x86_64-unknown-linux-gnu`) without requiring target hardware, enabling rapid development and CI/CD validation.
-This is achieved through:
+The kernel and HAL will be designed for dual-target testing.
+The test suite will run on a host machine (`x86_64-unknown-linux-gnu`) without requiring target hardware, enabling rapid development and CI/CD validation through:

 - Conditional compilation (`#[cfg(target_arch = "riscv32")]`) to isolate hardware-specific code.
 - Mocked hardware implementations in the `rustos-tests` crate.

-## Memory Layout
+## Memory Layout (Planned)

-The system runs entirely from the 128 KB on-chip BRAM.
+The system will run entirely from the 128 KB on-chip BRAM.

 - **`.text`**: Program code, reset/trap vectors.
 - **`.rodata`**: Constants.